KPInc425/odin-tasks/README.md

 #Todo

--Refactor pressEnter event listener to reduce reduncancy and for cleaner code -Slice up start/duedate displayed string to be more readable and local -Make removeEditButtons into a function from the window addeventlisteners that removes buttons for more modularity.
+-Refacter AddEditButtonsSelected_EL into smaller modules for each function -Refactor pressEnter event listener to reduce reduncancy and for cleaner code -Slice up start/duedate displayed string to be more readable and local -Make removeEditButtons into a function from the window addeventlisteners that removes buttons for more modularity.
 -work on replacing data element with old data when clicked away from input window or when click on another element.
 -stop input box from hiding when trying to highlight text -make new task element sticky on Bottom
+-prevent startDate being later than dueDate

 -add dropdown feature to the tasks when they are displayed.
 --Only show the name and maybe duedate